NO. OF CREDITS:

 Assignment #7: Why Else Self-Discovery Belongs in School

 We’ve seen that learning more deeply about ourselves in school can help us meet the needs of the developmental stage we’re in.
 We’ve also seen that self-discovery can make students feel they belong, that they can succeed or gain competence, or that the class matters—all of which can deepen engagement in learning.
 Here we consider what other factors help students care more deeply about learning.
-While we're at it, you'll also kick off your own experience with the Creed Project.
+While we're at it, you'll also kick off your own experience with the Creed Project, using either the written instructions my students used or the workbook that comes with the new online course version of the project for the general public.

 1. Skim Ch.
 5, in text;